Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Visual and Performing Arts

 The Visual and Performing Arts Department is comprised of the disciplines of Art, Architecture, Dance, Music, Photography, Speech, and Theater.

 The Wright College Wellness Center provides mental health and other social services to support your personal well-being and academic success.

-Workforce Innovations and Opportunities Act (WIOA)
+Workforce Innovation and Opportunities Act (WIOA)

-The Workforce Innovations and Opportunities Act (WIOA) formerly Workforce Investment Act (WIA) is a federal law which provides training for people who are out of work, low-income and need training to change career paths.
+The Workforce Innovation and Opportunities Act (WIOA) formerly Workforce Investment Act (WIA) is a federal law which provides training for people who are out of work, low-income and need training to change career paths.

 Wright College Humboldt Park

 Wright College Humboldt Park offers several programs of study, including college credit, adult education and skills programs.

 Engages students by connecting them to the services and offices that will help them succeed in the classroom, choose courses, explore careers and network socially.